Glebanister/peach/README.md

 ## What is it

-Lightweight scripting language with C++17, that can be extended by user.
-All scripts can be evajavascriptted in your program runtime.
+Lightweight dependency-free scripting language with C++17, that can be extended by user.
+All scripts can be evaluated in your program runtime.

 ## Current features